Air Force vs. Florida Atlantic NCAA Football Odds, Plays and Insights | September 25, 2021

 Florida Atlantic Stats and Trends

-- The Owls have been underdogs by 4.5 points or more once this year and covered the spread.
+- This year, the Owls won ATS in their only game as an underdog of 4.5 points or more.

-- Florida Atlantic's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- Florida Atlantic's games this year have hit the over on one of three set point totals (33.3%).

-- When Florida Atlantic records more than 22.0 points, it is 1-0-1 against the spread and 2-0 overall.
+- Florida Atlantic is 1-0-1 against the spread and 2-0 overall in games when it records more than 22.0 points.

 - The Owls collect 480.3 yards per game, 152.6 more yards than the 327.7 the Falcons give up.

-- Florida Atlantic is 2-0-1 against the spread and 2-1 overall when the team totals more than 327.7 yards.
+- In games that Florida Atlantic piles up over 327.7 yards, the team is 2-0-1 against the spread and 2-1 overall.

 - The Owls have turned the ball over two more times (5 total) than the Falcons have forced a turnover (3) this season.